Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

 ## Breaking changes since v7.x

 :warning: V7 of this plugin allows you to create multiple webhooks per channel for multiple different events.
 You have to manually recreate your webhooks after migration!
-(Don't forget your DB migration)
+(Don't forget your DB migration):

+- Check what URL is triggered for what event in your current environment, and note it down somewhere.
+- Install the new version, migrate, start the server, and go to `Settings > Webhook` in the Admin UI.
+- Create the hook.
+You can leave the `Transformer` field blank: the plugin will send an empty post without a transfomer.

 ## Getting started